loda-lang/loda-programs/README.md

 # LODA: Lexicographical Order Descent Assembly

 LODA is a minimalistic assembly language that is used as a computational model.
 Programs written in LODA operate on the natural numbers and are guaranteed to halt on every input.
 Therefore, the language and its interpretation as abstract machine describes a class of _total_ functions on the natural numbers.
 LODA is more expressive than primitive recursive functions and less expressive than &#956;-recursive functions.
-The claim that it is more expressive than primitive recursion is shown by implementing the Ackermann function with it.
+The claim that it is more expressive than primitive recursion can be shown by implementing the Ackermann function with it.

 The key characterisitics of LODA are sumarized in the following table.